NASA astronaut Sunita Williams, currently stranded aboard the International Space Station, has shared a heartbreaking health update.

 11:34 03 February 2025

-Sunita Williams, 59, and her fellow astronaut Barry Wilmore, 62, originally planned to spend only eight days on the ISS after launching on June 5.
+Sunita Williams and her fellow astronaut, Barry Wilmore, originally planned to spend only eight days on the ISS after launching on June 5.

-However, their return was delayed due to technical malfunctions in the Boeing Starliner capsule that carried them into orbit.
+However, their return has been delayed due to technical malfunctions in the Boeing Starliner capsule that carried them into orbit.

-The spacecraft returned to Earth without them, leaving them stuck on the ISS until at least late March, when they are expected to return on SpaceX’s Crew-9 spacecraft.
+The astronauts are now stuck on the ISS until at least late March, when they are expected to return on SpaceX’s Crew-9 spacecraft.

 Sunita Williams